bassmaster187/TeslaLogger/docker_setup.md

 3. edit TeslaLogger/TeslaLogger/bin/TeslaLogger.exe.config with your favorite editor

-4. enter your My-Tesla credentials in TeslaName and TeslaPass
+4. Leave TeslaName and TeslaPass alone!

 5. enter the DBConnectionstring:
 ```